Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 The mere sight of it made him smile.

-“I really need to learn more about ten’gewek beliefs…” Ree noted, setting her pack down outside the grove.
-“I’ve heard them talk about gods, but I don’t know any of their gods’ names…”
+"I really need to learn more about ten’gewek beliefs…" Ree noted, setting her pack down outside the grove.
+"I’ve heard them talk about gods, but I don’t know any of their gods’ names…"

-“I want to learn more too,” Jack agreed.
-“But I asked Yan about it when I got the chance.
-He said you can pray however you like, here.”
+"I want to learn more too," Jack agreed.
+"But I asked Yan about it when I got the chance.
+He said you can pray however you like, here."

-“Alright then…”
+"Alright then…"

 She kissed him and sat down to watch.
 After years of being together, Ree and Jack had come to an understanding about their respective faiths, and she knew how important this was to him.
 Besides, she’d once told him that quiet time spent in reflection was never wasted.
 So…